Agreeable-f/Linux_Guide/README.md

 2. A pc running windows with a usb port. (while you *can* do this on an intel based mac but it's not covered in this guide)

 3. A Linux ISO.
-For this guide we'll be using NixOS. https://nixos.org/download
+For this guide we'll be using NixOS as it's built to be stable and repeatable. https://nixos.org/download

+#### NOTE: You can use any distro you like.
+This guide just covers NixOS but the steps until [Step 3.](#step3) are identical

 Scroll down until you find this section and click Download.
 (We'll be using the Plasma version as it's more Windows like and should be more farmiliar to you.
 You may choose the gnome version if you'd like but that's not covered in this guide)